-Comments from Ramses Martinez, Information Security Director, Verisign, Inc.

-Ref: Public Call by the Stability, Security, and Resilience of the DNS Review Team (SSR-RT)
+Comments of Ramses Martinez, Information Security Director, Verisign, Inc. on the Public Call by the Stability, Security, and Resilience of the DNS Review Team (SSR-RT)

-Thanks for the opportunity to provide input to the SSR-RT.
+I appreciate the opportunity to provide input to the SSR-RT.
 Please find my comments below in italic font below following the text of items 4 through 7.

 4. Experiences, difficulties, unexpected advantages, and lessons learned in the implementation of DNSSEC.